Afro-Brazilians: Slavery

 Over nearly three centuries from the late 1500s to the 1860s, Brazil was consistently the largest destination for African slaves in the Americas.
 In that period, approximately 4.9 million enslaved Africans were imported to Brazil.
 Brazilian slavery included a diverse range of labor roles.
-For example, gold mining in Brazil began to grow around 1690 in interior regions of Brazil, such as modern-day region of Minas Gerais.
+For example, gold mining in Brazil began to grow around 1690 in interior regions of Brazil, such as the modern-day region of Minas Gerais.
 Slaves in Brazil also worked on sugar plantations, such as those found in the Captaincy of Pernambuco.
 Other products of slave labor in Brazil during that era in Brazilian history included tobacco, textiles, and cachaça, which were often vital items traded in exchange for slaves on the African continent.

-The nature of the work that slaves did had a direct effect on aspects of slaves' lives such as life expectancy and family formation.
+The nature of the work that slaves did had a direct effect on aspects of slaves' lives, such as life expectancy and family formation.
 An example from an early inventory of African slaves (1569–71) from the plantation of Sergipe do Conde in Bahia shows that he owned nineteen males and one female.
 These uneven gender-ratios combined with the high mortality rate related to the physical duress that working in a mine or on a sugar plantation (for example) could have on a slave's body.
 The effect was often that many New World slave economies, including Brazil, relied on a constant importation of new slaves to replace those who had died.

 With Brazil's proximity to Africa, it was easy for the Portuguese to continue transporting Africans to Brazil when enslaved people ran away or died.
-Not all Africans and their descendants were enslaved, some were free and others were able to buy their freedom by earning money for their services.
+Not all Africans and their descendants were enslaved; some were free and others were able to buy their freedom by earning money for their services.
 Despite the changes in the slave population demographic related to the constant importation of slaves through the 1860s, a creole generation in the African population emerged in Brazil.
 By 1800, Brazil had the largest single population of African and creole slaves in any one colony in the American continent.